 Disciplinary action can be taken while other investigations are going on, e.g. by the police.
-The fact that another body is investigating or has investigated an incident doesn't (in itself) prevent the school from coming to its own conclusion about what happened and imposing a penalty accordingly.
-The school will consider these matters on a case-by-case basis, taking into account whether:
+The fact that another body is investigating or has investigated an incident doesn't (in itself) prevent the school

-- Taking action would prejudice an investigation and/or subsequent prosecution the school will liaise with the police and/or LA children's social care to determine this - There are circumstances that make it unreasonable or irrational for the school to reach its own view about what happened while an independent investigation is ongoing
+- Taking action would prejudice an investigation and/or subsequent prosecution the school will liaise with the police and/or local authority children's social care to determine this - There are circumstances that make it unreasonable or irrational for the school to reach its own view about what happened while an independent investigation is ongoing

-7.10 Sharing of Nudes and Semi-Nudes ('sexting')
+7.9 Sharing of Nudes and Semi-Nudes ('sexting')